tetratecx/tis-plus/README.md

 You need to create Tetrate heirarchy resources to organize all onboarded clusters and their services.
 Tetrate heirarchy -

-ORG -> Tenant -> Workspaces
+**ORG -> Tenant -> Workspaces**

 * ORG - Org name is fixed, you can get it from MP UI right hand side user profile section.
 * Tenant - It represents one Team.
 * Workspace - It represents logically grouped applications namespaces across clusters.

-a.
-Login to MP UI
+1. Login to MP UI
-b.
-Under Tenants, create one tenant
+2. Under Tenants, create one tenant
-c.
-Under workspace, first select your tenant and create a new workspace.
+3. Under workspace, first select your tenant and create a new workspace.
     - It'll ask to select cluster and namespaces to include.
 Here we keep logically connected namespaces where we want them in a single view of topology.
     - We can create as many workspaces as we want under one tenant.